Frequently Asked Questions

 During regattas (race days) we typically serve pasta and other specials.

-How does the tab system work?
+How does the tab system at the canteen work?

 Parents must ensure the paddler understands their expectations of spending.
 The canteen does not provide spending oversight.
 Paddlers are expected to spend responsibly.